 Lifestyle and home remedies

 These measures can help reduce your risk of diabetic neuropathy:

 There are a number of alternative treatments that may help relieve the pain of diabetic neuropathy, such as:

 Coping and support

 Living with diabetic neuropathy can be difficult and frustrating because there are often no outward signs, making it hard for people to understand your condition.
 If you find yourself getting down, it may help to talk to a counselor or therapist.
 Or, some people find that support groups — either in person or online — are helpful because you're talking to others who truly understand what you're going through.
 In addition, members of support groups can offer you encouragement, as well as advice about living with diabetic neuropathy.
-Ask your doctor if there are any support groups in your area, or for a referral to a therapist.
-The American Diabetes Association offers online support through its Web site.
+Ask your doctor if there any support groups exist in your area, or for a referral to a therapist.
+The American Diabetes Association offers online support through its website.

 You can help prevent or delay diabetic neuropathy and its complications by keeping your blood sugar consistently well controlled, taking good care of your feet and following a healthy lifestyle.

 Blood sugar control